Pedro Álvarez (baseball): 2013

 Álvarez was selected to the National League All-Star team in 2013.
 He also participated in the Home Run Derby, where he hit six home runs.
 On September 13, he hit an inside-the-park home run.
 He finished the 2013 season with 36 home runs, tied with Paul Goldschmidt for most in the National League and third-most in the majors, and 100 RBI, which was tied for fifth-most in the NL.
 On October 9, 2013, he became the first player in baseball history to record an RBI in each of his first 6 postseason games.
-In Game 3 of the NLDS vs. the St. Louis Cardinals, Álvarez had the game-winning RBI in the 8th inning that gave the Pirates a 2-1 series lead.
+In Game 3 of the NLDS vs. the St. Louis Cardinals, Álvarez had the game-winning RBI in the 8th inning that gave the Pirates a 2–1 series lead.
 For the season, he batted .233/.296/.473, led the National League in strikeouts with 186, and led all NL third basemen with 27 errors.
 He also won the National League Silver Slugger Award for third basemen.

 2014

-The 2014 season saw Álvarez's defense struggle, with an MLB-leading 24 errors by August 3.
+Álvarez committed an MLB-leading 24 errors by August 3.
 As a result, Álvarez was removed from the everyday lineup and utility player Josh Harrison received the starting job at third base for an indefinite time period.
 This led to the Pirates' considering a move for Álvarez from third base to first base in order to keep his offensive capabilities in the lineup.
 On August 18, Álvarez made his first Major League appearance at first base against the Atlanta Braves at PNC Park.

 The Pirates announced on September 10 that Alvarez had been diagnosed with a stress fracture in his left foot stemming from an injury he sustained in-game on August 26.
 He missed the remainder of the regular season, and was left off of the Wild Card Game roster against the San Francisco Giants.
 For the season, he batted .231/.312/.405, and for the third season in a row led all NL players in errors, with 25 at third base.